Home

 Convenient

-Slot into your everyday life relatively easily
+Your workouts must slot into your everyday life relatively easily.

 How much pain is OK when exercising with low back pain?

 Doing exercises and working out with low back pain can seem scary, but when you use your pain as a tool to guide you through rehab, it becomes less daunting.
-The following 3 steps can help you do this:

 1. First, know your baseline pain levels

-When you injure your lower back, you typically feel some level of discomfort and pain even when you don’t do exercises.
+When you injure your lower back, you typically feel some level of discomfort and pain even when you don't do exercises.
 That is your baseline pain level.
-Throughout the day, your pain levels can fluctuate from your baseline, depending on what you do.

 2. Then, monitor pain changes from your baseline

-Keep track of any changes from your baseline and use this to decide whether to continue an exercise, adjust it, or do something different.
-Research shows that it’s usually OK to feel some level of pain when working out or after an exercise session, as long as the discomfort:
+Research shows that it's usually OK to feel some level of pain when working out or after an exercise session, as long as the discomfort:

 1. Is less than 3/10 (where 0 is no pain and 10 is intense pain), AND